 2. Apply for a Credit Card or Personal Loan

-If you already have a credit card and are in a situation that requires urgency, it’s in the animal’s best interest to give the veterinarian and their staff your approval right away.
+If you already have a credit card and are in a situation that requires urgency, it’s in the animal’s best interest to give the veterinarian and their staff your approval immediately.
 Worry about the interest later.
-However, if you have some time then take advantage of it by shopping for credit cards with low-interest rates.

-If you have good credit, you may want to consider a personal loan as their interest rates are based on the applicant’s credit and they offer a more lenient timeline, allowing you years to complete repayment.
-These may be especially helpful if your dog needs an emergency procedure because personal loans can be approved in as little as 24 hours.
+If you have good credit, you may want to consider a personal loan as their interest rates are based on the applicant’s credit, and they offer a more lenient timeline, allowing you years to complete repayment.

 3. Profile Page on a Crowdfunding Website

-Include photos of your dog as well as photos of your vet’s bill statement for added transparency.
-Once you set up a page, you can easily share it to Facebook where it can be forwarded, shared, and potentially go viral.
+Once you set up a page, you can easily share it on Facebook, where it can be forwarded, shared, and potentially go viral.

 Even without extensive shares, your page will at least be seen by your friends on Facebook, many of which probably include your close friends, neighbors, co-workers, and family members who are more likely to know your dog and donate.
-Soon, if even just those closest to you in life gave $5-$10, you could be on your way to affording proper care for your canine companion.

 4. Consider Pet Insurance